andrew/ultimate-awesome/README.md

 - [awesome-remix](https://github.com/rjoydip/awesome-remix) - Curated list of awesome remix resources.
 - [awesome-derby](https://github.com/russll/awesome-derby) - A collection of awesome derby components.
 - [awesome-monero](https://github.com/safekeys/awesome-monero) - Curated list of links to useful resources for the Monero Cryptocurrency. #Monero #XMR.
+- [awesome-user-research](https://github.com/samber/awesome-user-research) - 🫟 A curated list of tools for Product Managers and UX Researchers: surveys, session recording, analytics, experimentation, interviews, and more.
 - [awesome-data-scientist](https://github.com/Sayar1106/awesome-data-scientist) - A repository dedicated to maintaining resources about Data Science for beginners, intermediate as well as advanced practioners.
 - [awesome-cpp](https://github.com/skykingf/awesome-cpp) - 最有用的开源C/C++资源。.
 - [awesome-tezos-security](https://github.com/Sm4rty-1/awesome-tezos-security) - This repository serves as a comprehensive resource that delves into the various security aspects of the Tezos blockchain and provides best practices for developing secure smart contracts.
 Feel free to contribute to the project. 🌐.